jeremywood/nfc-tag-test/README.md

 ## Overview

 Basic project to get NFC Tag Emulation working for the nRF52832 running the Apache MyNewt RTOS.
 It targets the nRF52 DK (Nordic PCA10040) BSP.
+Based on the Apache MyNewt Blinky example.

 ## Issues